CVE-2021-44228 describes a remote code execution vulnerability in Log4J 2.

-However, it is still possible to use these versions with our library through the SLF4J facade that we use to log.
+However, using these versions with our library through the SLF4J facade we use to log is still possible.

 We understand that the Log4J 2 vulnerabilities are possible by logging user input.
 Whilst we do not log the content of user sessions without explicit configuration, customers should deem the exchange of information within the SSH protocol as user input.
 For example, we might log an incompatible key exchange algorithm supplied by the remote party, its identification string, the user’s name, or an SFTP path.
 All these could potentially contain exploits by a rogue SSH implementation.

 Therefore, using the affected Log4J 2 versions with our Javas SSH APIs could leave your products vulnerable to these exploits.
 We recommend that customers using Log4J 2 take all the mitigating steps published by the Apache Foundation to remove the risk.

 Issues with Log4J 1.2.17